gagansuri/demo/readme.txt

 some additional changes

-some changes in the branch
-git checkout -b branchname
+conflict here some changes in the branch git checkout -b branchname